 How do I learn to fly in the clouds?

 Once you’ve earned your private license, you can begin working on your instrument rating.
-To be an instrument rated pilot, you must have at least 50 hours of “cross country pilot in command” time.
-In order to get your instrument rating, you have to pass another written test and another flight test.
+In order to get your instrument rating, you have to pass another written test and another check ride.

 What kind of airplane will I learn on?